-Tribal Commission finds that a tribally-owned or operated gaming activity is being operated in violation of this Code or otherwise presents a threat to the Tribe or to the public, the en banc Tribal Commission shall immediately take all necessary steps to bring such activity into compliance, including, but not limited to, closing down such activity temporarily or permanently pursuant to enforcement procedures and regulations duly promulgated by the en banc Tribal Commission under this Code.
-Nothing contained in this Section or in this Code shall be construed as limiting, restraining or effecting a waiver of the Tribe or of the Tribal Council's right and authority to take appropriate action to remedy any gaming violation pursuant to tribal and federal law.
+5.15 Procedure to Remedy Gaming License Violation.
+If the Tribal Commission finds that a tribally-owned or operated gaming activity is being operated in violation of this Code or otherwise presents a threat to the Tribe or to the public, the Tribal Commission shall immediately take all necessary steps to bring such activity into compliance, including, but not limited to, closing down such activity temporarily or permanently pursuant to enforcement procedures and regulations duly promulgated by the Tribal Commission under this Code.
+Nothing contained in this Section or in this Code shall be construed as limiting, restraining or effecting a waiver of the Tribal Commission or of the Tribal Council's right and authority to take appropriate action to remedy any gaming violation pursuant to tribal and federal law.